Now Reading

 Pinot Grigio/Gris is one of four common Pinot grapes, including Pinot Blanc, Pinot Noir, and Pinot Meunier.
 Pinot is a French word meaning ‘pine’ and alludes to the grape’s tight cluster, creating a cone-shaped bunch.

 It’s believed that Pinot Grigio/Gris is a mutation of Pinot Noir.
 They share much of the same DNA, except the color of their grape skin.
 Pinot Noir is a red grape, offering the ability to make red and rosé wine.
-In contrast, Pinot Grigio/Gris makes primarily white wine with zero skin contact during the winemaking process.
-However, skin-contact wines are not uncommon, which produce a light pink or sometimes copper-hued wine.
+In contrast, Pinot Grigio/Gris primarily makes white wine with zero skin contact during the winemaking process.
+However, skin-contact wines are not uncommon, producing a light pink or sometimes copper-hued wine.

 Considering its connection to Pinot Noir, many assume that the origin of Pinot Grigio/Gris is Burgundy, France.
 Small amounts still grow there, in addition to Champagne.
 However, the most notable versions come from Alsace.
 There, it’s one of four noble grape varieties that make Alsace Grand Cru, Vendange Tardive (VT) and Sélection de Grains Nobles (SGN).

 It’s not entirely known how the grape made its way to northern Italy.
 However, the country leads in plantings across the globe.
-There are reports that over 25 thousand hectares of Pinot Gris grow in Italy.
+Reports show that over 25 thousand hectares of Pinot Gris grow in Italy.
 The remaining 35 thousand hectares worldwide grow mainly in France, Germany, the United States and Australia.